bobbyluig/eclipse/README.md

 ## Development

 After cloning the package, all the prerequisites for the project must be installed.
-This project has not been tested in Mac but should work find due to the versatility of Python.
+This project has not been tested in Mac but should work fine due to the versatility of Python.

 ##### Test with the following hardware
 - Pololu Mini Maestro 18